bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

 1. [Install the Subscription Bundle](bonita-bpm-installation-overview) but do not start it.
 We will call this installation folder `bonita-subscription`.
 2. Configure the Subscription installation to use your existing database editing the file `<bonita-subscription>/setup/database.properties`).
 3. Shut down the Community server being migrated using the `bonita-stop` script, we will call this installation folder `bonita-community`.
-4. Run a Platform setup tool pull command to fetch your current Community configuration in `<bonita-community>/setup/platform_conf/current` and copy this last in a different folder, we will call this new folder `bonita-community-configuration`.
+4. Run `<bonita-community>/setup/setup(.sh/.bat) pull` to fetch your current Community configuration in `<bonita-community>/setup/platform_conf/current` and copy this last in a different folder, we will call this new folder `bonita-community-configuration`.
 5. [Backup your Bonita BPM platform and databases](back-up-bonita-bpm-platform.md).
 6. Update the configuration using the [Platform setup tool](BonitaBPM_platform_setup#configure_tool) in `bonita-subscription`:
     1. Create the folder `<bonita-subscription>/setup/platform_conf/current`, we will call it `bonita-subscription-configuration`.